GDenisC/entity-definition-language/README.md

 Entity Definition Language

 # why edl?
-EDL allows to you to define tanks, minify them and then use them in your game/aps++/scenexe2(?) and more.
+EDL allows you to define tanks, transform them, and use them on a private server of a game or in your game.

 # how to use
 - well idk